munkychop/bullet/README.md

     Bullet.once('someMessageName', callback);

-This function behaves in the same way as the the **'on'** function, except that – once registered – the callback function will only be called a single time when the specified message is triggered.
+This function behaves in the same way as the the `on` function, except that – once registered – the callback function will only be called a single time when the specified message is triggered.

 **Example usage:**